2.2 The good, the bad and the ugly

 Consider some of the psychological evidence around the positive and negative aspects of gaming from an article The positive and negative effects of video games focused on younger children (three to six years old), from the Raise Smart Kid website.

 - supporting hand–eye coordination, fine motor and spatial skills

 - stimulating memory and concentration and the ability to engage in multitasking.

 Negative aspects may include:

 - screen time binging is bad for the eyes

 - violent video games are likely to increase aggressive thoughts, feelings and behaviours

-- video games can lead to attention problems and greater distractibility
+- frequent and prolonged playing of video games can increase attention problems and distractibility

 - immersive video games, especially those with virtual reality and 3D elements can encourage children to confused reality with fantasy.